huggingface/evaluation-guidebook/README.md

   You'll also find explanations to support you about important LLM topics in `General knowledge`: for example, how model inference works and what tokenization is.
 - **Advanced user**:
   The more practical sections are the `Tips and Tricks` ones, and `Troubleshooting` chapter.
 You'll also find interesting things in the `Designing` sections.
+- **User coming back to the site**:
+  Every year I do a dive on a topic, check them out!

 In text, links prefixed by ⭐ are links I really enjoyed and recommend reading.